Webinar Recap: Defining Your Ideal Target Audience

 Negative analysis may not be on your radar currently, but it’s well worth attending to.
 You’ve done your analysis and you’ve seen what works—now you need to fix what isn’t working.
 Ask yourself, what converted your leads into customers?

 Look into what content isn’t performing, which email chains have low open and click-through rates, and which events have low registration and attendance rates.
 This enables you to make a list of ‘What Not to Do’ for your future events to better attract attendees and convert them into customers.

 Utilize this open-ended Negative Analysis Worksheet to see what you’re doing right and fix what you’re doing wrong.

 Events make an impact and for yours to stand out, it needs to cut through the noise.
 Crafting an event that captures attention and further conversations begins with a firm understanding of your target audience.

 Engage the audience you want by analyzing the audience you have.
-Learn the insights you need to create tailored, memorable events with Banzai’s May Webinar.
+Learn the insights you need to create tailored, memorable events.

 Banzai is a performance marketing platform for B2B events and webinars.
 Banzai drives targeted registrations and attendees to B2B events and webinars of all sizes.
 Marketing leaders trust Banzai to power their event audiences, allowing them to focus on producing successful, revenue-generating events.